 Don't Just Survive.
 Thrive.

-Laparoscopy: diagnosis and treatment
+Laparoscopy for both diagnosis and treatment

 Laparoscopy can be used to explore the internal organs with a level of detail and imagery not available through methods such as ultrasound.
 Providers use laparoscopy to find the root cause of chronic pelvic pain, infertility or other health issues.
 If something is found during the laparoscopic exploration, it can often be treated on the spot – sometimes through the same small incision.